Sow your seed in the morning,

 and at evening let your hands not be idle,

 for you do not know which will succeed,

 or whether both will do equally well. — Ecclesiastes 11:6

-Every year, on the 33rd day of the “counting of the Omer” Jews around the world celebrate a holiday called Lag BaOmer, literally, the 33rd of the Omer.
+Every year, on the 33rd day of the “counting of the Omer,” Jews around the world celebrate a holiday called Lag BaOmer, literally, the 33rd of the Omer.
 The main feature of this holiday is the bonfire celebrations held on the eve of the holiday.
-The holiday can be felt most profoundly in Israel where, starting from the end of Passover, schoolchildren can be seen collecting all types of wood, from twigs to old shipping pallets to broken pieces of furniture.
+The holiday can be felt most profoundly in Israel where, starting from the end of Passover, schoolchildren can be seen collecting all types of wood, from twigs to old shipping pallets to broken piece of furniture.
 On the eve of Lag BaOmer, the country lights up with bonfires, some of them multiple stories high!

 What is the significance of this day?

 It starts with a man named Rabbi Akiva who lived in the late first century.
 Rabbi Akiva was the foremost Torah scholar in his day and had an enormous following of 24,000 students.
 To them he transmitted the deep secrets of the Bible and the Jewish tradition.
 But one year, during this time period called “counting of the Omer,” they all died, every last one of them.
 The last death occurred on the 33rd day of the Omer counting.
 But that’s not why we celebrate.
 They stopped dying only because none was left!